LabTranslationalArchitectomics/riboWaltz/README.md

     bamtobed(bamfolder=path_to_bam, bedfolder=path_to_bed)

-  The resulting files will contain, for each read, the name of the transcript on which it alignes, the position of its first and last nucleotide, its length and the associated strand.
-The BED files will appear like the following (the header of the columns are here added for clarity):
+  This worked example is base on BAM files aligned to a GENCODE transcriptome reference.
+The resulting files will contain, for each read, the name of the aligned transcript, the start and end coordinate, its length and the associated strand.
+The BED files will appear like the following (the header of the columns are here included for clarity):

   |  transcript  |  start  |  end  |  length  |  strand  |
   |:------:|:-----:|:------:|:------:|:------:|